colorfulscoop/msgflow/docs/en/docs/service/slack_service.md

 ### Respond to a Message

 You can respond to a retrieved message.
-The message will be responded in a thread in which the retrieved message exists.
+The message will be responded in the same thread as the original message.

 ### Post a Message